 Was the 1887 Dawes Severalty Act Successful?

 Whether or not the 1887 Dawes Act was successful is based on perspective.
 For Americans, especially settlers and land speculators, the Dawes Act was extremely successful.
+For Native American nations the act was disastrous.

 This loss of ~90 million acres of land, or roughly two-thirds of the total, was a substantial amount.
 It goes without saying that the sale of these reservation lands were in strict violation of the prior treaties signed with the individual nations.

 In addition, through other more dubious laws passed in future years, the federal government would gobble up even more lands.
-For instance, the 1906 Burke Act authorized the Secretary of the Interior to determine the “competency” of native land holders in the trust.
+For instance, the 1906 Burke Act authorized the Secretary of the Interior to determine the “competency” of native land holders in the trust.2

 The other nefarious aspect of the Burke Act was that if the Secretary of the Interior determined that heirs of property were “incompetent,” he could unilaterallly sell the allotted land.
 “Competency” was often determined after a 5-10 minute meeting and was made by people with extreme bias against the Native Americans.